gluonhq/emoji/README.md

 ## Emoji support in JavaFX

-JavaFX can be used to create client application that target desktop, mobiles and even web.
+JavaFX can be used to create client applications that target desktop, mobiles and even web.
-Given the wide variety of application, it becomes very important to have emoji support in the platform.
+Given the wide variety of applications, it becomes very important to have emoji support in the platform.
 This project aims to bridge this gap and add emoji support to JavaFX.

 ## Usage